Test-Time Adaptation in Point Clouds: Leveraging Sampling Variation with Weight Averaging: Method

 This averaging process provides two key benefits: \begin{enumerate}[itemsep=2pt,topsep=2pt] \item \textbf{Flat Minima:} Averaging the weights from different adapted models helps to locate a point in the weight space that is situated at the intersection of several flat regions.
 This approach reduces the model's sensitivity to specific input data configurations, thereby enhancing its robustness against distribution shifts.

 \item \textbf{Error Reduction:} The averaging process mitigates the influence of errors or noise that may be present in individual model adaptations.
-By smoothing out fluctuations specific to certain sub-samples, it results in a more stable overall model. \end{enumerate}
+By smoothing out fluctuations in different sub-samples, the average model becomes more stable. \end{enumerate}